 Please feel free to share your additional recommendations for a password manager below, in the comments.

-There are two ways to organize warranties and manuals for appliances, electronics or other equipment you purchase for your home.
+The next part in this challenge is to organize your warranties and owner's manuals for appliances, electronics or other equipment you purchase for your home.

-The key to organizing these warranties and manuals is to make sure they get filed immediately after receiving the product, so you can access it again when needed.
+The key to organizing these warranties and manuals is to make sure they get filed (or placed into your organizational system) immediately after receiving the product, so you can access the manuals again when needed.
 In addition, the other key is to get rid of the paperwork for the item when you get rid of the item itself so you don't have manuals laying around for things you've already decluttered from your home.

 I would love to know how this week's Organize Passwords, Warranties & Manuals Challenge is going.
 You can tell me your progress or give me more ideas for how you've organized these items in your home in the comments.